zigavaupot/blogger/autumn-makeit-2025/graph-rag-scenario/index.md

 The next script clears and recreates a staging table for storing AI-extracted knowledge graph data per chunk — each record links a text chunk (CHUNK_ID) to its extracted JSON graph output (RESPONSE).

-The next script clears and recreates a staging table for storing AI-extracted knowledge graph data per chunk — each record links a text chunk (CHUNK_ID) to its extracted JSON graph output (RESPONSE).

 ```sql
 BEGIN
 ---------------------------------------------------------------------------